Uggg, Do you see a website suspended page for your homepage?

 No, the host has blocked it, there is nothing you can do until they remove the block.
 You can not see the website in a web browser or log in through FTP.
 Once you identify what the issue is, you will need to contact your host and ask them to reactivate the account so you can work on fixing the problem.

-If you can not find any reference from your host, then contact your hosting support.
+If you can not find any reference from your host, next contact your web hosting support.
 They will be able to tell you why it’s been suspended.

 If your account is delinquent, pay the bill and you will be back up and running in minutes.

-If you violated a policy, this is usually a pretty easy fix too.
-Stop doing it and communicate to them that you will stop.
+If you violated a policy, this may be a bit of work to correct.
+Fix the problem, and communicate to them that you will stop.
 It may take a bit of coaxing/promising but they should reactivate it.
 If you violate terms again though, you will get shut off again.
-So don’t just say you will stop, you have to stop doing it.
+So make sure you have permanent fix in place.